 This trial closure is expected to create a safer road environment for our most vulnerable road users such as these school children, pedestrians and people riding bikes by reducing vehicle volumes and speeds, while maintaining local access for residents to enjoy a quieter and safer street environment.

-The trial closure would be expected to have minimal impact on motor vehicle traffic in the area, with many available alternative routes for drivers.
+The trial closure is expected to have minimal impact on motor vehicle traffic in the area, with many available alternative routes for drivers.

 Road closures are carefully considered to ensure that they create the safest on-road experience and have the greatest possible community benefit.